cissagatto/HPML.D.CE/README.md

 You can save configuration files wherever you want.
 The absolute path will be passed as a command line argument.

-## Software Requirements
+## 🛠️ Software Requirements
 This code was develop in RStudio 2024.12.0+467 "Kousa Dogwood" Release (cf37a3e5488c937207f992226d255be71f5e3f41, 2024-12-11) for Ubuntu Jammy Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) rstudio/2024.12.0+467 Chrome/126.0.6478.234 Electron/31.7.6 Safari/537.36, Quarto 1.5.57

+- R version 4.5.0 (2025-04-11) -- "How About a Twenty-Six", Copyright (C) 2025 The R Foundation for Statistical Computing, Platform: x86_64-pc-linux-gnu
+- Python 3.10
+- Conda 24.11.3

-## Hardware Requirements
+## 💻 Hardware Recommendations
 This code may or may not be executed in parallel, however, it is highly recommended that you run it in parallel.
 The number of cores can be configured via the command line (number_cores).
 If number_cores = 1 the code will run sequentially.
 In our experiments, we used 10 cores.
 For reproducibility, we recommend that you also use ten cores.
 This code was tested with the emotions dataset in the following machine:

 - Linux 6.11.0-26-generic #26~24.04.1-Ubuntu SMP PREEMPT_DYNAMIC x86_64 x86_64 x86_64 GNU/Linux
 - Distributor ID: Ubuntu, Description: Ubuntu 24.04.2 LTS, Release: 24.04, Codename: noble
 - Manufacturer: Acer, Product Name: Nitro ANV15-51, Version: V1.16, Wake-up Type: Power Switch, Family: Acer Nitro V 15

-Then the experiment was executed in a cluster at UFSCar.
+Then the experiment was executed in a cluster at UFSC (Federal University of Santa Catarina Campus Blumenau).

-## Results
-The results are stored in the _RESULTS_ directory.

-## RUN
+## 🚀 Running the Experiment
 To run the code, open the terminal, enter the *~/HPML.D.CE/R* directory, and type:

 ```